Making Content Accessible

 self.role = "none"

-To build the accessibility tree, just recursively walk the HTML tree. along the way, skip nodes with a none role, but still recurse into their children:
+To build the accessibility tree, just recursively walk the HTML tree.
+Along the way, skip nodes with a none role, but still recurse into their children:

 class AccessibilityNode: